Retro-Devils/WickedOS/README.md

 ## First Boot Setup

-1.You need a keyboard and mouse plugged in.
+1. You need a keyboard and mouse plugged in.

-2.Press and hold F5 press reboot the recovery .
+2. Press and hold F5 press reboot the recovery .

-3.After reboot click "Install"
+3. After reboot click "Install"

-4.Find /sdcard/PITools/resizePI4.zip.
+4. Find /sdcard/PITools/resizePI4.zip.

-5.This is resizing your the image to your SD card size .
+5. This is resizing your the image to your SD card size .

-6.Swipe to install wait then reboot to system.
+6. Swipe to install wait then reboot to system.

-7.When system reboots it will load DIG.
+7. When system reboots it will load DIG.

 ## F.A.Q